sasa1977/fsm/README.md

 end
 ```

+You might use this to define your fsm in the separate file, and in compile time read it and build the corresponding module.

-## Interface function
+## Generated functions
 Normally, `defevent` generates corresponding public interface function, which has the same name as the event.
 In addition, the multi-clause public `transition` function exists where all possible transitions are implemented.
+Interface functions simply delegat to the `transition` function, and their purpose is simply to have nicer looking interface.

 You can make interface function private:

 ```elixir
 defeventp ...